Sabine Wichert: Biography

 Born Sabine Wichert on 8 June 1942 in Graudenz, West Prussia which is now Grudziadz, Poland, Wichert was educated in West Germany.
-She studied in Frankfurt, Marburg, FU Berlin and Mannheim.
-She also studied in Britain in the London school of Economics and Oxford.
-Her first introduction to Belfast was a visit to the city as a tourist.
+She studied at the University of Frankfurt, the Free University of Berlin and the University of Mannheim.
+She also studied at the London school of Economics and Oxford University in Britain.
+She first came to Belfast as a tourist.

-She worked in Queen's University, Belfast from 1971 teaching history but with an interest in the visual arts.
+She worked at Queen's University, Belfast from 1971 teaching history but with an interest in the visual arts.
 She wrote poetry about her adopted homeland and edited the work of historian ATQ Stewart.
 She retired in 2007.
 She died of lung cancer in Belfast on 8 September 2014.
 Wichert was cremated at Roselawn and was returned to Germany by her brothers Peter and Christian.

-She was a member of the Arts Council of Northern Ireland until 1994 and she was appointed to the Board of Annaghmakerrig by the Arts Councils in Ireland.
+She was a member of the Arts Council of Northern Ireland until 1994 and she was appointed to the Board of the Tyrone Guthrie Centre by the Arts Councils of Ireland.